CodeMan99/blitzbot/README.md

      }
      ```

 Finally, start the bot by running the command `blitzbot` in your shell.
-It is suggested to run the code var a process monitor
+It is suggested to run the code via a process monitor
 like [forever](https://www.npmjs.com/package/forever), so when your bot crashes it will be silent to your audience.

 Work in progress